Facts on how the CMPA supports Canadian physicians and patients in a complex healthcare system

 There are a number of countries with medical liability systems and medical protective organizations similar to ours—notably the United States, England, Ireland, Australia, South Africa, and France.

 Canada’s model is grounded in a tort-based compensation system, which is a relatively inexpensive system compared to other models.
-If a patient is injured as a result of negligent medical care (fault in Québec), on behalf of its members the CMPA provides timely and appropriate compensation to the patient or their family.
+If a patient is injured as a result of negligent medical care (fault in Québec), on behalf of its members CMPA provides timely and appropriate compensation to the patient or their family.

-The CMPA supports civil justice reform (including alternative dispute resolution), and improved case management and proportionality in the adjudication of disputes—all aimed at bringing cases to an early and fair resolution and reducing costs for all parties.
+CMPA supports civil justice reform (including alternative dispute resolution), and improved case management and proportionality in the adjudication of disputes—all aimed at bringing cases to an early and fair resolution and reducing costs for all parties.

-In the area of health law and health policy, the CMPA engages with regulators, healthcare stakeholders, and governments.
-As an example, the CMPA has contributed to the discussion about a national medical assistance in dying law.
+In the area of health law and health policy, CMPA engages with regulators, healthcare stakeholders, and governments.
+As an example, CMPA has contributed to the discussion about a national medical assistance in dying law.

 In another example of advocacy, we requested governments to enact an emergency order to permit the use of critical care triage protocols should they be required to manage a surge of critically ill patients in a public health emergency.
 Emergency orders can clarify the processes around the use of critical care triage protocols and provide liability protection indemnity to health providers who comply with the requirements in good faith.